Loading

 |

-CERTIFIED LAB REPORTS
+-ARCHER CERTIFIED LAB REPORTS-

 • Identity (Mass Spectrometry): Confirms the peptide sequence matches what was ordered (molecular weight).